stripe/stripe-python/README.md

 ### Custom requests

+> This feature is only available from version 11 of this SDK.

 If you would like to send a request to an undocumented API (for example you are in a private beta), or if you prefer to bypass the method definitions in the library and specify your request details directly, you can use the `raw_request` method on `StripeClient`.

 ```python